routingblog/arbitration/content/docs/problems.md

 - Despite not being required to follow (or know) the law they may have Absolute Immunity from statements they make.
 Importantly, this is true even if they are not operating in objective good faith. [^kentucky1]

-- Overall, the evidence on whether arbitrators follow the law in their awards is inconclusive… analysis of statutes by labour arbitrators often is "cursory and conclusory." [^drahozal1] [^greenfield1]
+- Overall, the evidence on whether arbitrators follow the law in their awards is inconclusive… analysis of statutes by labor arbitrators often is "cursory and conclusory." [^drahozal1] [^greenfield1]

 - Many arbitration awards contain no statement of reasons, so that it is difficult if not impossible to determine whether the arbitrators have followed the law. [^lawless1]

-- The overwhelming majority of awards do not cite to any external authority (statutes, administrative authorities, case law) or secondary sources. [^labourlawless1] [^1]
+- The overwhelming majority of awards do not cite to any external authority (statutes, administrative authorities, case law) or secondary sources. [^laborlawless1] [^1]

 - Even if a court determines that the arbitrators did not follow the law, in most cases the court will uphold the award. [^lawless1] [^dirussa]

 # Qualifications of Arbiters {id=qualification}

-- There are no rules for who may be an arbiter (except if specified in the contract)
+- There are no rules for who may be an arbiter (except if specified in the contract).

 - In contrast to litigation, where jurists are subject to enforceable rules designed to foster impartiality and resist corruption, there is no government mechanism for attempting to foster arbitrator neutrality and competence. [^stempelkangaroo3]